 7) Dead end street signs with route continuation for cyclists

 The new traffic sign for dead end streets indicates whether it ends in a path for cyclists or for pedestrians.

-Additional measures are scrapping the obligation to have reflectors on the spokes of a bicycle and the possibility to construct a pavement at a crossing without interrupting it for the road.
+Additional measures are scrapping the obligation to have reflectors on the mudguard of a bicycle and the possibility to construct a pavement at a crossing without interrupting it for the road.
 The details can be found in this presentation from which the illustrations above were taken.

 Checklist to compare

 We made a summary of the six most importent improvements as a checklist for social media.
 Please share and answer: How many points out of six does your country get?
 Austria makes one point at #6 and half a point at #4, so 1.5 out of 6.